-Are you fluent in telling a story, be it a sad one or happy or funny one?
+Are you fluent in telling a story, be it a sad one or a happy or funny one?
 Can you put that story into words?
-I am sure most people can, so why not put your good story-telling skills to good use.
+I am sure most people can, so why not put your good story-telling skills to good use?

 There is the persuasive writing style whereby the author shares his opinions and biases and justifications and reasons to show the correctness of their position.

 There is the descriptive writing style whereby the author describes the scene in enormous detail.
-There is the expository writing style where the author focuses mainly on the subject matter without voicing his or her opinions usually backed up by facts and statistics.
+Then there is the expository writing style where the author focuses mainly on the subject matter without voicing his or her opinions usually backed up by facts and statistics.

 Lastly, there is the narrative writing style whereby the author is trying to tell a story not just imparting information.